fdemacedof/fraud_prediction/README.md

 ### Modeling

 I have conducted 10 kfold rounds for each classification method and recorded it's associated precision accuracy and plain accuracy.
 Then i used the recorded precision and plain accuracies to compare mean and variance accross the three methods.
-After deciding which was the best algorithm, i calculate the false positive and false negative rates for that classifier.##
+After deciding which was the best algorithm, I calculate the false positive and false negative rates for that classifier.
 ### Question 1: which classificator performs better?

 The recorded precision accuracy values, recorded for each classifier, are shown in the above boxplot: